 With the possible exception of several Silvio Berlusconi actions and soundbites, Milan is a classy city.
 Its social etiquette is strict and those in the public eye carry an extra weight of responsibility.
 Their application, presentation, professionalism and personal life all fall unforgivingly under the microscope.
 For a footballer of Zanetti’s style, and for a gentleman of his integrity, Milan proves itself a suitable home.

-Naturally, it didn’t take long for avid La Gazzetta readers, writers and editors across the Milanese football divide to realise they had nothing on Zanetti.
+It didn’t take long for avid La Gazzetta readers, writers and editors across the Milanese football divide to realise they had nothing on Zanetti.
 Each week for two decades, Zanetti offered only dedicated professionalism and joy.

 Serving testament to Zanetti’s longevity and rectitude, along with Rambert and countless team-mates, he has out-lived an incredible 17 managers during his 19-year Inter playing career.
 From Roy Hodgson to José Mourinho, Marcello Lippi to Héctor Cúper, Rafa Benítez to Roberto Mancini, and everyone in between, each manager made Zanetti a mainstay.
 Post-1999 and the retirement of legendary Inter defender Giuseppe Bergomi, they all made Zanetti their captain.